mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-first-guide.md

 and regenerate the entities.
 You can now run the test without an error.
 You may also remove `emitDecoratorMetadata` from `tsconfig.json` at this point, unless you need it for another library.

 Now that we have the article test working, let's also add tests for the user endpoint.
-We'll register a user, try to login with them, see their profile, and remove the user at the end, to keep the test repeatable.
+We'll register a user, try to log in with them, see their profile, and remove the user at the end, to keep the test repeatable.

 ```ts title="test/user.test.ts"
 import { FastifyInstance } from 'fastify';